Quiz

 Placing <script>s just before </body>

-An exception for positioning of <script>s at the bottom is when your script contains document.write(), but these days it's not a good practice to use document.write().
+An exception to positioning <script>s at the bottom is when your script contains document.write(), but these days it's not good practice to use document.write().
 Also, placing <script>s at the bottom means that the browser cannot start downloading the scripts until the entire document is parsed.
-This ensures your code that needs to manipulate DOM elements will not throw an error and halt the entire script.
-If you need to put <script>s in the <head>, use the defer attribute, which will achieve the same effect of running the script only after the HTML is parsed but the browser can kick off the network request earlier to download the script.
+This ensures that code which needs to manipulate DOM elements will not throw an error and halt the entire script.

 <head> and <body> tags are now optional

 As per the HTML5 specification, certain HTML tags like <head> and <body> are optional.
 Google's style guide even recommends removing them to save bytes.
-However, this practice is still not widely adopted and the performance gain is likely to be minimal and for most sites it's not likely going to matter.
+However, this practice is still not widely adopted, and the performance gain is likely minimal — for most sites, it's not going to matter.

 Edit on GitHub